beccam/katakoda-scenarios/python/step1.md

 </br>

-##vNow that the interpreter is ready, let's create an instance of *Cluster*
+## Now that the interpreter is ready, let's create an instance of *Cluster*